 - If your client is still in capped drawdown, they will continue to need GAD reviews every three years up to age 75 and every year afterwards

-- A small number of clients may need to complete a tax return to reclaim overpaid tax
+- A small number of clients may need to complete a tax return or apply to HMRC to reclaim overpaid tax

 - The remaining pension fund will continue to be charged.